Spanish Pork Chops

 Spanish pork chops and rice are a natural combo – serve your chops beside some steaming basmati rice for an easy dinner!
 You could also take inspiration from patatas bravas and make some crispy roasted potatoes with a romesco sauce.

 Veggies on the side round out the meal – a side of garlic butter asparagus works perfectly with this dish.
 Pan seared brussels sprouts are a close contender.

-Don’t forget to make a rose sangria for the occasion!
+Can I make these ahead?
 You can stuff the chops the night before and keep them covered in the fridge until you’re ready to cook them, as they are best enjoyed fresh.
 When you cook them, bake them at 350 degrees Fahrenheit for about 40 minutes rather than pan-frying them.
 That way, you’ll be hands-free as your guests arrive!

 Spanish Pork Chops Recipe